havascxistanbul/havascx-nextjs-starter-kit/README.md

 - Node.js@18.4.0, yarn@1.22.19 and npm@8.12.1
 - Please see the `.npmrc` and `.nvmrc` files for the versions.
+- If you're using Styled-Components in your project, please refer to these two links for using it with SSR enabled: [Configure Styled-Components with SSR](https://styled-components.com/docs/advanced#server-side-rendering)

 ## Production for Docker build and run